 Welcome to the magic of Vancouver Island!
 Be prepared for a transformational travelling labyrinth retreat that supports mental, emotional, physical and spiritual health and well-being.
 Join Holly and friends, in cooperation with Bethlehem Centre in Nanaimo.
-Vancouver Island hosts more than 60 labyrinths and we will be walking many of these winding circular peaceful pathways.
-12 spaces only!
+Vancouver Island hosts more than 60 labyrinths and we will be walking many of these winding circular peaceful pathways celebrating Summer Solstice 2020.

 It is as simple as putting one foot in front of the other.
 Join us for an awe-inspiring and life changing journey of connection, conversation, compassion, mindfulness, relaxation, laughter and labyrinths, as we travel this unique island eco-system.
 We will engage all of your senses through movement, music, meditation and stillness…Do you feel the calling?

-Some highlights include: The Therapeutic Equine Labyrinth & Medicine Horses in Coombs, The World’s First Godden Finger Labyrinth Museum & the 11 Circuit Chartres Replica Labyrinth at Bethlehem Centre in Nanaimo, The Oceanside Hospice Labyrinth in Qualicum Beach, The Parksville Community Park Legacy Labyrinth, building beach labyrinths, O.U.R Ecovillage 7 circuit labyrinth near Mill Bay and more!
+Some highlights include: The Therapeutic Equine Labyrinth & Medicine Horses in Coombs, The World’s First Godden Finger Labyrinth Museum & the 11 Circuit Chartres Replica Labyrinth at Bethlehem Centre in Nanaimo, Paint Life Laughing Labyrinth in Qualicum Beach, The Parksville Community Park Legacy Labyrinth, West Coast General Hospital Circle of Peace Labyrinth & STAR Labyrinth in Port Alberni, building beach labyrinths with Janett & Jerry E, O.U.R Ecovillage 7 circuit labyrinth, Sacred Fire & more!

 Want more information?
 Download an informative PDF document about the retreat: